Basic Confidentiality Policy

 No Release of Information to Third Parties

-Personal information will not be released to third parties except to further the purpose for which you provide the information, such as requesting information from VISIT DENVER or a member for an action.
+Personal information will not be released to third parties except to further the purpose for which you provide the information, such as requesting information from VISIT DENVER or a partner for an action.
 There are no other circumstances under which we will provide or sell personal information to third parties.

 No Computer Tracking of Identifiable Information